anapsix/dynamicinfradays/user/pages/2016-nyc-programme/default.md

 He'll also demonstrate how Tsuru uses Docker today, and what improvements and new functionality he feels will be most exciting going forward.

+#### <a name="package"></a>_Thinking Inside the Box: Can Containers Solve the Package Problem?_ <span style="font-size: smaller">- [Joe Brockmeier](#joeb)</span>

+"In the beginning there was RPM, and it was good."
+Certainly, Linux packaging has solved many of the problems involved in shipping software, from creation to consumption and maintenance.
+As software development and deployment have evolved, however, new pain points have cropped up that have not been solved by traditional packaging tools.

+Are containers the answer?
+They may be able to solve many of the current problems, but they also introduce a new set of issues and ignore important lessons from the evolution of distribution-level packaging.

+Joe will look at the problems posed by traditional packaging tools and language-specific formats in today's environment, and will talk about how containers and other modern approaches try to address these issues.
+He'll examine if and how these techniques fall short of a convincing solution, and will discuss some of the key remaining challenges.

 #### <a name="secrets"></a>_The Secure Introduction Problem: Getting Secrets Into Containers_ <span style="font-size: smaller">- [Jeff Mitchell](#jeffm)</span>

 Developing a usable approach to secret management in a container environment is a balancing act between functionality and attack surface.
 An understanding of security must be aligned with an understanding of practical workflows and capabilities and limitations of container technologies.